ListeningApp/listening-modal-llm/training_documents/followership_cache/followership.md

 ## Role of the Follower

 One of the questions that I ask executives is, "If you could have an ideal mix of the five followership styles in your organization, what percentage of each style would you prefer?"
 I'm surprised at how many say they would like all yes-people.
-Their reasons are that (one) yes-people are "doers" who are willing to do the grunt work and who get the job done with little fuss; (two) yes-people have limited aspirations and will neither pressure the leader for promotions nor quit for better jobs elsewhere; and (three) yes-people are loyal and dependable.
+Their reasons are that one, yes-people are "doers" who are willing to do the grunt work and who get the job done with little fuss; two, yes-people have limited aspirations and will neither pressure the leader for promotions nor quit for better jobs elsewhere; and three, yes-people are loyal and dependable.

 Other executives say they would prefer the following mix.
 Start with a sprinkling of alienated because they keep the leader honest.
 Add a small group of star followers who would lead the charge, but avoid adding too many because they can get demanding, and they think for themselves too much.
 Then split the remaining majority among pragmatics who serve as an institutionalized, status quo base and yes-people who will get the job done.